oscarmlage/oscarmlagecom/src/content/works/himafel.md

 type: work
 order: 10
 goals:
-  - Experience with Windows systems, Visual Basic, SQL Server, and Active Directory.
+  - Managed with Windows systems, Visual Basic, SQL Server, and Active Directory.
-  - Responsible of management software for accounting, stock control, and banking records.
+  - Responsible of management software for inventory, accounting and finances.
 ---